 The Spray Drying Process

-- Next is drying.
-Air is heated using natural gas to dry the powder that is easily packaged and transported.
+- Third is drying.
+Hot air runs up the length of the dryer as the droplets fall, causing product moisture to evaporate quickly, converting the liquid into a powder.
 We can control moisture during this phase by fine-tuning the temperature of the heated air.

 - Last is recovery.
-In seconds, a bag filter or cyclone can recover the powder from the exhaust.
+After drying is complete, a bag filter or cyclone recovers the powder from the exhaust, which is then sent to be packaged.

-From start to finish, PacMoore takes extensive quality control efforts to ensure your product perfectly meets your specifications.
+From start to finish, PacMoore’s quality control efforts ensure your product perfectly hits your specifications, while meeting all food safety standards.

-The contract spray drying process is ideal for the food industry and others.
-To name a few key sectors:
+The contract spray drying process is ideal for applications within the food industry and others including:

 - Extracts, colorings and other products

-As a top spray drying contract manufacturing company, the PacMoore team knows the spray drying process inside and out.
-We know what works best based on product and application.
-When it comes to contract spray drying for food or any of our other services, the PacMoore team is eager to lend our expertise.
+As an expert spray drying company, the PacMoore team knows the spray drying process inside and out through years of producing for some of the nation’s top food manufacturers.
 Contact us today to learn more about our contract spray drying services and how PacMoore can help you meet your goals.

 Key equipment breakdown: